SharkiCS/LoL-Summoner-Spells-2021/README.md

 # About LoL Summoner Spells 2021

 Almost 3 years later from the last LoL Summoner Spell I have decided to create the same project from scratch, the old project code was certainly a mess unlike this one.
+A program to know the cooldown of enemy summoner spells.
 I hope you enjoy it.

 ![LoL Summoner Spells 2021](https://i.ibb.co/NVLWML9/index.png)